 2. Turn on inverter remote panel at the Navigation Station.

 3. Turn on the appropriate appliance breaker on AC Panel.
+Note: only Outlets and microwave operating using the inverter.

 See Inverter manual for technical data, troubleshooting, etc. operatiing/programming instructions.